edbarbier/parsa-hugo/exampleSite/content/Charming-Evening-Field.md

 - " indian bread"

 ---
-# Chapati

 I didn't realise the craving for staple diet, in my case, roti (chapati) until I couldn't due to some weeks of sickness when I was a kid.
 Now after living in Europe for the last 7 years I can live on different things and not eat chapati for weeks.

 **Ingredients**

 \- 250 gr Wheat flour